AmrMomtaz/IHangman/README.md

 # Ihangman

-Data Structure I Assignment 2 // Name : Amr Ayman Ibrahim Momtaz Ibrahim Momtaz // ID : 18011178
+Data Structure I Assignment 2

-Please Read this !!

 This is how my game works :